-Grilled zucchini is tender crisp and juicy with a smoky flavor that adapts well to many cuisines.
+Grilled zucchini is tender-crisp and juicy with a smoky flavour that adapts well to many cuisines.
 The key to flavorful grilled zucchini is the marinade.
-Zucchini has a mild, neutral flavor on its own.
+Zucchini has a mild, neutral flavour on its own.
 The marinade is what makes this a flavorful side dish for a summer or early autumn meal.

 Why extra virgin olive oil?